nmshd/documentation/_docs_integrate/02-connector-create-relationships.md

 {% include rapidoc api_route_regex="^post /api/v1/RelationshipTemplates/Own/{id}/Token$" %}

-The "Accept" header defines which output format of the token should be returned: Either a png file with the QR code or a json-representation of the whole token (including the truncated reference which could be encoded as a link).
+The "Accept" header defines which output format of the token should be returned: Either a png file with the QR code or a JSON-representation of the whole token (including the truncated reference which could be encoded as a link).

 ## Communicate Token Reference